This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Absolutely!
-To make more oatmeal chocolate chip cookies, simply double the ingredients and follow the baking instructions as usual.
+To make extra oatmeal chocolate chip cookies, just double the ingredient amounts.

 Ways To Use Leftover Ingredients